 Environmentalists are still hitting back at the decision, as they claim it essentially undercuts the mandate.
 The concern is this will lead to other housing proposals copycatting the tactic, thereby making the law unenforceable.

-Discover your solar solution with Sunline – contact us today for a free consultation.
+Discover your solar solution with Sunline – Fill out the contact form to set up your free estimate.